On a completeness problem in a Fourier-based probability metrics in $\mathbb{R}^N$: Preliminary material

+We will work in $\mathbb{R}^N, \ N\geq 1$.
+Unless specified otherwise, $\|\cdot\|$ will denote the Euclidean norm in $\mathbb{R}^N$.
 By a ``probability measure on $\mathbb{R}^N$" we mean a (Radon) probability measure on the Borel $\sigma$-algebra generated by the standard topology in $\mathbb{R}^N$.
-We will use some standard definitions and results in probability:
+We will need some standard definitions and results, which can be found e.g. in \cite{Du02}, Section 9: